Craig44/SpatialSablefishAssessment/README.md

 # Using `SpatialSablefishAssessment`

 ## Configuring and checking model inputs (data and parameters)
-This package contains TMB models and summarizing and plotting functions for a spatial model used in sablefish research.
+This package contains TMB models and summarizing and plotting functions for a range of models used during my sablefish research.
 Users are responsible for configuring the `data` and `parameter` structures that are passed to the TMB `MakeADFun` function which compiles the model.
+Each of these models will expect slightly different input data and parameters lists see

+- `TagIntegrated` has described inputs [found here](https://craig44.github.io/SpatialSablefishAssessment/TagIntegrated.html)
+- `Assessment` I haven't documented this model yet, the best place to look is the source TMB code [found here](https://github.com/Craig44/SpatialSablefishAssessment/blob/master/src/TMB/CurrentAssessment.hpp)

-The best place to look for what dimensions and names of expected elements for `data` and `parameter` it is best to look at an example or the source code for the model ([see here](https://github.com/Craig44/SpatialSablefishAssessment/blob/master/src/TMB/TagIntegrated.hpp)).
-To view an example data run
+An alternative place to look for expected names and dimensions for elements of `data` and `parameter` is an example or the source code for the model ([see here](https://github.com/Craig44/SpatialSablefishAssessment/blob/master/src/TMB/TagIntegrated.hpp)).
+To view an example `data` and `parameter` for the `TagIntegrated` model run the following code

 ```r